jmduke/arcana.computer/writing/_miscellany/2020-in-review.md

 {% include collage.html content=site.data.content type='Movie' columns=6 %}

 I think I watched more movies this year thajn any other year of my life!
-I credit this to [a burgeoning tradition of Friday Night Movie Night](https://buttondown.email/letters-to-j/archive/4841ad3d-9156-405c-8f36-c1571677a307).
+I credit this to [a burgeoning tradition of Sunday Night Movie Night](https://buttondown.email/letters-to-j/archive/4841ad3d-9156-405c-8f36-c1571677a307).

 **Favorite movie: The Thin Man**.
 To quote myself: